contour-terminal/endo/README.md

 ## status: core & language (milestone 1)

 There is no timeline, as Contour Terminal still remains the top priority.
-Crush comes second.
+Endo comes second.

 - [x] basic process execution
 - [x] shell pipes with processes